waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - LEDGE_HOP_DOWN: Can only move Down from this tile. (unverified one-way - MUST TEST). **Test Plan:** Find a `LEDGE_HOP_DOWN` tile and attempt to walk 'Up' onto it.
 This will confirm or deny the one-way assumption.
 - LEDGE_HOP_LEFT: Can only move Left from this tile.
 - LEDGE_HOP_RIGHT: Can only move Right from this tile.
 - FLOOR_UP_WALL: Can only move Down from this tile.
+Impassable from above (cannot move Down onto it).
 - WATER (impassable without SURF)

 ## 7. Reflection Log & New Ideas